PathologyDataScience/HistomicsML2/docs/data-create.rst

 1. Download the dataset creation container
 ====================================================================

-Use the docker pull command to download the dataset creation container
+Use the docker pull command to download the dataset creation container.
+Two dataset creation containers are available.
+Use ``cancerdatascience/hml_dataset_cpu:1.0`` for the CPU system.
+Use ``cancerdatascience/hml_dataset_gpu:1.0`` for the GPU system.

 .. code-block:: bash

+  $ docker pull cancerdatascience/hml_dataset_cpu:1.0
   $ docker pull cancerdatascience/hml_dataset_gpu:1.0